nra2629/nra2629/README.md

 ### ⚡ Fun Facts

-- ✈️ Love exploring new places and experiencing different cultures
+- ✈️ Always up for exploring new places and different cultures!
-- 🤝 Naturally a people person — love socializing and connecting with others
+- 🤝 A people person who enjoys meeting and connecting with others!
-- 💡 I bring a strong understanding of **people and behaviour** into everything I do
+- 🌿 Enjoy being around nature whenever I can!

 ---